 - a.
 Do not short the battery terminals or throw the battery into a fire.
 Never attempt to remove the casing from the battery pack, as our company cannot be held responsible for any accident caused by modifying the battery. - b.
-The ambient temperature should be between $5^{\circ}\text{C-}40^{\circ}\text{C}$ (40°F 105°F) while charging the battery.
+The ambient temperature should be between 5°C-40°C (40°F 105°F) while charging the battery.
 Charging outside this range may not fully charge the battery. - c.
 Please turn off the radio before inserting it into the charger.
 It may otherwise interfere with correct charging. - d.
 To avoid interfering with the charging cycle, please do not cut off the power or remove the battery during charging until the green light is on. - e.
 Do not recharge the battery pack if it is fully charged.
-This may shorten the life of the battery pack or damage the battery pack. - f.
-Do not charge the battery or the radio if it is damp.
-Dry it before charging to avoid damage.
+This may shorten the life of the battery pack or damage the battery pack.